Liberty -- Endowed by Whom?

 The history of man, since its first record, has repeatedly and tragically documented that when the people settle for the assertion that government is the source of their rights, tyranny is the inevitable result.
 And tyrants always attempt to undermine Liberty by driving a wedge between it and its foundational endowment by our Creator.

-For generations, American liberals have driven that wedge by asserting that our Constitution provides a “wall of separation” between church and state.
+Asserting that such endowment is only religious, rather than innate and eternal, generations, American liberals have driven that wedge by asserting that our Constitution provides a “wall of separation” between church and state.
 But does it?

 The short answer is “yes,” but it is most certainly not the faux wall constructed by judicial activists, who have grossly adulterated the plain language of our First Amendment especially during the last 50 years.